Vinny Del Negro beats John Smoltz at Edgewood Tahoe

 Del Negro had two birdies and two bogeys for an even-par 72 in conventional scoring.
 Smoltz had four birdies and eight bogeys in a 76.

+"I put myself in really bad spots," Smoltz said.
+"The only thing I could say is I grinded out the ability to get to the last hole because I had some very plugged lies, and I didn't play the type of golf you've got to play with a two-point lead."

-With Del Negro in the middle of the fairway in the playoff, Smoltz hit a low drive behind large trees in the right rough.
+With Del Negro in the middle of the fairway on the first extra hole, Smoltz hit a low drive behind large trees in the right rough.
 The 54-year-old Hall of Fame pitcher tried to hit a high draw between and over the trees with an 8-iron from 200 yards, but smacked a limb and hit his third into the water left of the green.

 Del Negro was just off the front edge of the green in two, left his third 12 feet short and made the birdie putt.
 He earned earned $125,000.